mysteriumnetwork/documentation/content/node-runners/setup/docker.md

 ### Solution

 The Mysterium team created a workaround to bypass these recognized problems and known limitations, implementing a STUN (Simple Traversal of UDP over NAT or Session Traversal Utilities for NAT) server to automatically determine the IP address and correct port(s) allocated to it by a NAT.
-This helped minimze the effort required, simplifying the process as much as possible for Windows & Mac users.
+This helped minimize the effort required, simplifying the process as much as possible for Windows & Mac users.

 ### Installation